zavolanlab/zarp/pipeline_documentation.md

 ## Detailed description of steps
 The pipeline consists of three snakefiles: A main Snakefile and an individual Snakefile for each sequencing mode (single-end and paired-end), as parameters to individual tools differ between the sequencing modes.
 The main Snakefile contains some general rules for the creation of indices, rules that are applicable to both sequencing modes, and rules that deal with summary steps and combining results across samples of the run.
 Individual rules of the pipeline are described briefly, and links to the respective software manuals are given.
 If parameters can be influenced by the user (via the samples table) they are also described.
-Description of paired- and single-end rules are combined, only differences are highlighted.
+Description of paired and single-end rules are combined, only differences are highlighted.

 ### General